2021: 10 reasons to be cheerful

 Progress is being made on traveller testing

-It’s been a long while coming, but thanks to initiatives from airlines, airports and private enterprises – and a commitment (of sorts) from the UK Government this week – effective traveller Covid-19 testing is finally becoming a reality.
+It’s been a long while coming, but thanks to initiatives from airlines, airports and private enterprises, effective traveller Covid-19 testing is finally becoming a reality.
 “Testing at points of entry through the introduction of safety protocols could enable business travel to resume safely and help kick start the economic recovery for which business travel plays such a critical role,” says Advantage Chief Executive Julia Lo Bue-Said.

 Sustainability is even more firmly on the agenda

 “During the pandemic, organisations have exceeded their carbon footprint goals, and as travellers we have all become more aware and committed to becoming more sustainable with our travel choices,” says Pascal Jungfer, CEO and Founder Areka Consulting.
 “2021 will see some recovery and business travel start to resume, corporates and travellers will be more considerate of the sustainability goals achieved during the pandemic and will be looking to ensure these can be sustained in 2021 and beyond.
 Sustainable travel will be integrated into travel policies, enabling travellers to make a more informed choice and corporates will be more diligent in signing of business travel trips, with business justification being the norm.”